gnarlacious/jekyll-theme-foundation/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, and/or sass.
+### Layouts
+Refers to files within the `_layouts` directory, that define the markup for your theme.

+- `default.html` — The base layout that lays the foundation for subsequent layouts.
+The derived layouts inject their contents into this file at the line that says {{ content }} and are linked to this file via FrontMatter declaration layout: default.
+- `home.html` — The layout for your landing-page / home-page / index-page.
+- `page.html` — The layout for your documents that contain FrontMatter, but are not posts.
+- `post.html` — The layout for your posts.

+### Includes
+Refers to snippets of code within the `_includes` directory that can be inserted in multiple layouts (and another include-file as well) within the same theme-gem.

+- `disqus-comments.html` — Code to markup disqus comment box.
+- `footer.html` — Defines the site's footer section.
+- `google-analytics.html` — Inserts Google Analytics module (active only in production environment).
+- `head.html` — Code-block that defines the ``<head></head>`` in default layout.
+- `header.html` — Defines the site's main header section.
+By default, pages with a defined title attribute will have links displayed here.

+### Sass

+Refers to `.scss` files within the `_sass` directory that define the theme's styles.

+Foundation 6.4.

+Changing theme colors and layout.

+Create two folders inside your root folder.

+Add `assets/css/main.scss` inside your project.

+Add `_sass/settings.scss` inside the project folder.
+I

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/gnarlacious/jekyll-theme-foundation.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development